 All required readings are for the date listed in the course schedule, not the following class period.
 Students are responsible for all assigned readings, whether discussed in class or not.

 Class Participation:

-Students are required to actively participate in class discussions and read/view any assigned materials prior to class meetings.
-Students may also need to watch recorded lectures to prepare for class.
+Students are required to actively participate in class discussions and read/view/listen to any assigned materials prior to class meetings.

 Class Attendance: